magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.MLRequest.md

 ---
 title: MLRequest
-summary: inherit from this if your request should be a class.
+summary: inherit from this if your request should be a class

 ---